-1. EH&S Departmental Website Assessment
+1. Departmental Website Assessment

-- Goal was to develop a template that could be used to objectively assess if a university EH&S program's website affords ready access to commonly needed information and services (in a measurable manner).
+- The goal was to develop a mechanism that could be used to objectively assess if a program's website affords ready access to commonly needed information and services (in a measurable manner).
 The tool would be used for both internet and intranet assessments. - Examples of assessment considerations: - Is the appropriate website easy to find? - Is the website structure confusing for the viewer? - Is the website easy to navigate and neatly organized? - How quickly can information be found? - Is contact information easily visible and easily accessible? - Important information such as hours of operation, location, and contact details should be extremely easy to find on any section of the webpage.
 People expect a quick solution to their problem or a quick answer to their questions.

-Examples of EH&S Search Terms/Phrases
+Examples of Search Terms/Phrases